California Solar 2026 — NEM 3.0 Explained

 • Ideal if your usage has grown since original install

-• Works if you've added EVs, HVAC, or a home addition
+• Works if you have added EVs, HVAC, or a home addition

 • No new interconnection application required